kuznetckiy/Geoscan_Lite_eng/planner.rst

    Connect UAV

 .. note:: It is enough to set the parameters once.
-Next time when you connect your UAV click **Connect the UA** on the toolbar.
+Next time when you connect your UAV, click **Connect the UA** on the toolbar.
 The receiver will automatically detect the coordinates and display the UAV location on the map.
 The telemetry panel (left) and the instrument panel (right) appear in the program window.

 .. figure:: _static/_images/pl5.png
    :align: center